caojingw/DS-Portfolio/README.md

 # Data Science Portfolio - James Cao

 This Portfolio consists of all the data science projects I have done at school and work if allowed.
-It will be updated on a regular basis to showcase the skills I developed and will be developing.
+I will update and improve this repository on a regular basis.
 Any feedback is welcomed!

 - **Email**: [james.cao1@outlook.com](james.cao1@outlook.com)
 - **LinkedIn**: [linkedin.com/jamescao1225](https://www.linkedin.com/in/jamescao1225/)